cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP3.md

 This means `vmalloc()` kernel function can be used instead of `kmalloc()` for this operation.
 As physically contiguous memory is scarce, **we require you to use `vmalloc()` as part of this MP.** The buffer memory size shall be larger than or equal to 128 x 4 KB.
 In order to disable management of allocated pages by the virtual memory system, the PG_reserved bit needs to be set.
-**Updated Nov 11**: you may want to initialize the buffer with -1 which is expected initial value from `monitor` program introduced later.
+You may want to initialize the buffer with -1 which is expected initial value from `monitor` program introduced later.

-7) Your kernel module will use a delayed work queue <!-- (alternatively you can use a timer and a kernel thread) --> that periodically measures the major and minor page fault counts, and CPU utilization of all registered user processes and saves the measured information to the memory buffer.
+1) Your kernel module will use a delayed work queue <!-- (alternatively you can use a timer and a kernel thread) --> that periodically measures the major and minor page fault counts, and CPU utilization of all registered user processes and saves the measured information to the memory buffer.
 We have provided the function `get_cpu_use()` in `mp3_given.h` that returns the number of major and minor page faults and CPU utilization in expressed in jiffies.